pranigopu/pranigopu.github.io/docs/philosophy/human-consciousness-and-free-will.md

 # The locus of the self
 _Locus of X_ ⇒ _Core source of the identity of X_

 When I refer to myself, what am I talking about?
 In essence, I am talking about the fact and faculty of my awareness of existence.
 Now, note that it is self-evident that I exist, i.e. I am aware of existence.
-Since my awareness of the fact that I am aware is both necessary and sufficient to validate my existence, and since awareness is an action of a faculty of awareness, i.e. consciousness, the fundamental feature of the self is consciousness.
+Since my awareness of the fact that I am aware is both necessary and sufficient to validate my existence, and since awareness is the active state (i.e. the state of sustained action) of consciousness, the fundamental feature of the self is consciousness.
 By "fundamental feature" here, I mean the feature that unites all of the features that form my identity as a conscious being.
 Also note that "consciousness" does not refer to a disembodied abstraction but a _faculty_, i.e. a _capacity_ of an entity (hence, an action of consciousness is an action of the entity using the capacity given by consciousness).

 As an entity, I am not only my consciousness since my consciousness and my body are parts of an integrated whole.
 Hence, I am a being of integrated mind (i.e. consciousness and its apparatus) and body (i.e. the physical components integrated with my apparatus of consciousness).
 Nevertheless, given that my consciousness is my fundamental feature as a conscious being, the locus of the self lies in consciousness, i.e. the faculty of awareness.

-# Fundamental properties of human consciousness
+# More key features of our consciousness
 ## Self-awareness
 Consciousness is a fundamental feature of the self, and hence, one's awareness of reality is a key factor in one's actions as a conscious being.
 Furthermore, the recognition of the fact that one is conscious demonstrates self-awareness, i.e. awareness of one's own consciousness.
-Hence, one's awareness of one's own consciousness is also a key factor in one's actions.
+Hence, if one is capable of self-awareness, one's awareness of one's own consciousness is also a key factor in one's actions.
+Given that we are aware of our awareness (which is how we validate our existence), our consciousness is a self-aware consciousness.

 ## What does it mean to be aware of consciousness?
 Consciousness is not self-identified by its physical apparatus but by the processes that sustain it, the most fundamental of which is awareness itself.
 Furthermore, we observe that we have inner motives that guide our conscious processes and actions.
 Since we can be aware of our own conscious processes, we can observe our motives through their effects on our consciousness (ex. thoughts, feelings, impulses, etc.).